belfortlabs/hello-fpga/README.md

 - Instance types: `f2.6xlarge` / `f2.12xlarge` / `f2.48xlarge`
 - AMI: Belfort FPGA Acceleration AMI - `ami-012d786b8acdd9c72`.
   - This AMI is prepared by Belfort, free of charge, and ready-to-use, based on Ubuntu 24.04 LTS.

+Pick the instance type depending on how much FPGA acceleration you want;
+  - `f2.6xlarge` for 1 FPGA (requires access to 24 vCPUs)
+  - `f2.12xlarge` for 2 FPGAs (requires access to 48 vCPUs)
+  - `f2.48xlarge` for 8 FPGAs (requires access to 192 vCPUs)

 ### Prepare execution environment